Installing and Configuring BOSH Backup and Restore

 This topic describes how to install BOSH Backup and Restore (BBR).

-To install BBR, first validate that your jumpbox VM is a valid BOSH backup host, then copy the BBR executable to the jumpbox.
+To install BBR, first validate that your jumpbox VM is a valid BOSH backup host,

 After installing BBR, you can run